Henare Tomoana: Parliamentary career

 As a member of Te Kotahitanga, Tomoana presented to the native minister in June 1893 a draft Federated Māori Assembly Empowering Bill, and a petition listing Māori grievances.
 The bill asked for power over Māori to be delegated to Te Kotahitanga, subject only to the Governor of New Zealand.
 In 1893 Tomoana took up the cause of Tuhoe, who were resisting the survey of their land, and circulated a petition on their behalf throughout Hawke's Bay.
 This action led the Premier Richard Seddon to release Tuhoe prisoners.
-In the 1898 session of the Kotahitanga parliament at Papawai in Wairarapa, the main item of business was discussion of Seddon's bill to set up Māori land boards, which threatened to further reduce Māori control of their land.
+In the 1898 session of the Kotahitanga parliament at Papawai in Wairarapa, the main item of business was discussion of Seddon's bill to set up Maori Land Boards, which threatened to further reduce Māori control of their land.
 Tomoana took a moderate line, accepting the bill as a basis for discussion, whereas most others regarded it as a violation of the rules and procedures of the Māori parliament.

 In June 1898, Tomoana was appointed a member of the Legislative Council, a position he held until 20 February 1904 when he died.